Tutorial: Azure Active Directory integration with Signagelive

 Assign the Azure AD test user

 In this section, you enable Britta Simon to use Azure single sign-on by granting access to Signagelive.

-In the Azure portal, select Enterprise Applications, select All applications, then select Signagelive.
+In the Azure portal, select Enterprise Applications, select All applications, and then select Signagelive.

 In the applications list, select Signagelive.

 In the menu on the left, select Users and groups.

 Select the Add user button.
 Then, in the Add Assignment dialog box, select Users and groups.